 Friends of Yetminster Station

-You may not be aware but there is a Heart of Wessex Line (this is the branded name of the Bristol to Weymouth railway line that runs through the village) User Group which promotes local communities getting involved in looking after and improving their railway stations.
+You may not be aware but there is a railway line (formerly known as the Heart of Wessex Line) connecting Bristol to Weymouth that runs through the village) and has a user group which promotes local communities getting involved in looking after and improving their railway stations.

-The initiative is a twenty-year-old joint venture between seven local authorities and the train operator, currently Great Western Railway (formerly First Great Western) who provide grant funding for improvements.
+The initiative is a twenty-year-old joint venture between seven local authorities and the train operator, currently South Western Railway (formerly First Great Western) who provide grant funding for improvements.

 Fantastically, a growing army of volunteers generously give over 13,000 hours of their personal time each year to enhancing stations and promoting the railway in their local communities.
 The construction of a safe walking route to the station, creation of a car park and station link and reinstatement of the running board (the Station name) and other station signs Thornford is an example of what a user group can achieve.